A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Observations and Data Analysis

 The extremely high apparent isotropic luminosity of $10^{47-49}$\,erg\,s$^{-1}$, the hard non-thermal spectrum from X-ray to gamma-ray, and the rapid variability of the flares (see below) indicate that the X-ray emission is highly beamed, originating from a transient relativistic jet.
 The emergence of the X-rays about one day before the gamma-ray flares, together with the exceptionally long gamma-ray flare durations (spanning about 2 hours and possibly extending beyond 14 hours, in the source rest frame, if the untriggered gamma-ray flare on 1 July was also associated with \src{}), argues against gamma-ray burst (GRB) scenarios, even those involving ultra-long GRBs (Figs.~\ref{fig:xray_evol}a and \ref{fig:xray_gamma}a).
 The behavior of \src{} neither fits any known Galactic transients.
 Instead, the extremely prolonged outburst with highly variable fluctuations/flares closely resembles the rare class of \textit{jetted} TDEs, such as SW J1644 and AT2022cmc (over-plotted on Fig.~\ref{fig:xray_evol}a), except that they have even longer flare timescales.
 In such events, accretion of fallback stellar debris powers relativistic outflows, producing luminous and energetic non-thermal outbursts in the X-ray and gamma-ray bands.

 The short variability timescale of the early outburst phase indicates an IMBH powering this event.
-The light curves during the flaring episodes observed by Fermi/GBM reveal a short minimum variability timescale of 1.5\,s, corresponding to 0.74\,s in the source rest frame (Methods and Extended Data Table~\ref{tab:x_gamma_prop}).
-Such a brief timescale places an upper limit on the characteristic size of the source emitting region, $R_{\rm E} < 2.2 \times 10^{10}~{\rm cm}$, which implies an IMBH with a mass of $M_{\rm BH} < 7.5 \times 10^4~{M_\odot}$ given that $R_{\rm E}$ cannot be smaller than the radius of the black hole event horizon for a Schwarzschild black hole (Methods).
+The light curves during the flaring episodes observed by Fermi/GBM reveal a short minimum variability timescale of 1.5\,s, corresponding to 0.74\,s in the source rest frame (Table~\ref{tab:x_gamma_prop} online; Supplementary material, timing analysis).
+Such a brief timescale places an upper limit on the characteristic size of the source emitting region, $R_{\rm E} < 2.2 \times 10^{10}~{\rm cm}$, which implies an IMBH with a mass of $M_{\rm BH} < 7.5 \times 10^4~{M_\odot}$ given that $R_{\rm E}$ cannot be smaller than the radius of the black hole event horizon for a Schwarzschild black hole.
 This is further supported by its off-nuclear position within its host galaxy.
 We thus suggest that \src{} provides likely the clearest evidence for a jetted TDE produced by an IMBH.

 The X-ray flux of this event began to decay much earlier, with a significantly faster decaying rate than all previously documented jetted TDEs (Fig.~\ref{fig:xray_evol}a).
 Furthermore, its decay timescale is also substantially shorter than those of the three previously reported IMBH-TDE candidates, which typically exhibit years-long decay profiles\cite{Lin2018, Jin2025, Yao2025, He2021}.
 We also note that its X-ray luminosity at the peaks of the outburst is at least 1--2 orders of magnitude higher than those of all the known jetted TDEs.
-The short evolutionary timescale, together with the highest peak luminosity in X-ray, points to a white dwarf, rather than a main-sequence star, as the disrupted star, since the fallback timescale for the latter would be much longer (tens of days or even longer)\cite{Chen2018}.
-Our first-order theoretical scaling analysis further confirms that the rapid decay timescale of \src{} is consistent with the tidal disruption of a low-mass WD by an IMBH (Methods and Extended Data Figs.~\ref{fig:IMBH_WD_modelling}--\ref{fig:rTDE_WD_modelling}).
+The short evolutionary timescale, together with the highest peak luminosity in X-ray, points to a WD, rather than a main-sequence star, as the disrupted star, since the fallback timescale for the latter would be much longer (tens of days or even longer)\cite{Chen2018}.
+Our first-order theoretical scaling analysis further confirms that the rapid decay timescale of \src{} is consistent with the tidal disruption of a low-mass WD by an IMBH (Figs.~\ref{fig:IMBH_WD_modelling}--\ref{fig:rTDE_WD_modelling} online; Supplementary material, theoretical modelling).